Willis High School: Football

-Basketball
+Baseball

 Danny Freeman served as the varsity baseball team coach until 2000, when he became the American football defense coordinator at Montgomery High School.

 Softball

 As of 2004 Amanda Bussell served as the varsity softball coach; she graduated from Oak Ridge High School and previously was an assistant at Montgomery High School.

-For UIL events, Willis High School will compete in class 6A, the classification for the largest schools, for the 2020–2022 cycle.
-The school was only three students above the threshold for entering class 6A.
-For athletics, the school will compete in District 13 with five Conroe ISD schools as part of the smallest 6A district in Texas.
+Bowling

+As of 2026, the AlleyKats Bowling Club has won two Texas State High School Bowling Championships.

 Expansions

 Through a number of bonds voted on by the Willis ISD community, the school has had a number of expansions.
+In 2006, a bond was approved, which allowed the district to build an expansion for the school, purchase property for a practice field and track, and other renovations to the high school.

 In 2015, a bond was approved allowing for a new agricultural science center, a new performing arts center, and a new career & technology education center.
-This bond also allowed for expansions to the band and choir areas, a new dance studio, and a new black box theatre.
+This bond also allowed for expansions to the band and choir areas, a new dance studio, and a new black box theater.

-In 2020, another bond was approved for the district, but besides maintenance and renovations, no major improvements were made to the high school.
+In 2020, another bond was approved for the district, but other than maintenance and renovations, no major improvements were made to the high school.

-In 2022, there was a portion of a bond which was approved by voters, which upgraded the school's baseball and softball fields to use synthetic turf, as well as a new middle school which will funnel into the high school.
+In 2022, there was a portion of a bond approved by voters, which upgraded the school's baseball and softball fields to use synthetic turf, as well as a new middle school that will feed into the high school.

 In May 2024, there was a portion of a bond approved by voters to build a ninth-grade expansion to the high school, as well as parking lot upgrades.
-There were three other propositions which were reconsidered during the 2024 general election, but were rejected for a second time.
+There were three other propositions that were reconsidered during the 2024 general election, but were rejected for a second time.